 Internships and cooperative education positions are available and encouraged as a valuable way to identify and pursue potential careers, as well as a great source of additional income.
-Students may start searching and competing during their first year in anticipation of sophomore status (25-54 hours).
-The

-ECRC coordinates and provides support to registered internship and cooperative education students.
-Go here for more details on cooperative education programs.
+The ECRC coordinates and provides support to students seeking internships and cooperative education positions.

-International students should be aware that some placement activity may be limited, by employer request, to United States citizens and permanent residents.
-In the past, employers involved in national defense work have usually interviewed only U.S. citizens.
+International students should be aware that some job opportunities may be limited, by employer request, to United States citizens and permanent residents.
+In the past, employers involved in government and government contract work have usually interviewed only U.S. citizens.